 During his 16-year radio career, Rick also found time to do some part-time work in television.
 In 1998, Rick moved into TV on a full time basis, producing a weekly news magazine for the Orlando-based "Charisma Magazine," then joining the staff of Bay News 9 the same year.

 Rick married Michelle, his high school sweetheart, in 1984.
 One year later, they welcomed their daughter, Lauren, who is a graduate of Florida Southern College with a degree in communications.
-The Elmhorst family also includes two cats and a dog.
-Rick enjoys speaking for local charities and civic groups.
+Rick, who is a proud grandparent, enjoys speaking for local charities and civic groups.